If you remember nothing else:

 If you want the input side of this equation - talking to AI is three times faster than typing, and the results are often better because you’re less filtered.
 The iteration methodology I use for prompt engineering applies here too.

 The quality check from my course that I keep coming back to: “If something looks suspiciously polished for a quick response, it will stand out as AI.”
-Sometimes the most authentic thing you can do is let it be imperfect.
+Sometimes the best thing you can do is let it be imperfect.